Suzan Nguyen

 As a result of attending this program, students will learn:

-• Enhances peer relationships and campus belonging by promoting empathy, healthy communication, and inclusive connection across diverse groups.
+• Foster healthier peer relationships and inclusive connections across diverse groups.

 What If You Chose Differently?